Loading...

 .

-karmor CLI tool: Download and install karmor-cli
+karmor CLI tool:

-To deploy wordpress-mysql app follow this
+To deploy app follow

 Now we need to deploy some sample policies